YP-118/Info301_Final/README.md

 - **Authors**: Yian Pei, Munkh-Orshikh Munkhbold, Lauris Vo
 - **Instructor**: Professor Luyao Zhang, Duke Kunshan University

+## Contribution Statement

+Each team member contributed according to their strengths, ensuring a balanced and efficient collaboration across all deliverables.
+Together, we combined our skills to successfully complete the project.

 ## Disclaimer
 This is the final project for **INFOSCI 301: Data Visualization and Information Aesthetics**, instructed by **Prof. Luyao Zhang** at **Duke Kunshan University** in **Autumn 2024**.